madsmtm/objc2/block-sys/README.md

 - Feature flag: `apple`.

 This is naturally the most sophisticated runtime, and it has quite a lot more features than the specification mandates.
-This is used by default on Apple platforms when no feature flags are specified.
+This is used by default.

 The minimum required operating system versions are as follows:
 - macOS: `10.6`